Preview classes begin in the Spring term which is in January, and the field component occurs during Spring Break.

 How can I get my money while overseas?

-You should take an ATM card that is linked to a checking account for easy access to funds and for the best exchange rate.
+You should take an ATM card that is linked to a bank account for easy access to funds and for the best exchange rate.
 The U.S. bank will charge fees for foreign withdrawals and it's important to notify the bank of the country and dates abroad.
 Credit cards (VISA or Mastercard) are usually accepted in most locations except for smaller businesses; travelers checks are not advisable.

 Do I need to know the language of the country to participate?